 - Database Selection Framework - How to justify a graph database choice versus relational, document, and key-value alternatives.

-- PostgreSQL: history and architecture - Boundary between relational modeling and graph traversal workloads in real production systems.
+- PostgreSQL: history and architecture - Where the boundary runs between relational modeling and graph traversal, and when joins are cheaper than a graph.

-- MongoDB: history and consistency - Comparison of document modeling and property-graph modeling for relationship-heavy domains.
+- MongoDB: document model, replication, and consistency - Comparison of document modeling and property-graph modeling for relationship-heavy domains.

 - Social Media Infrastructure - Concrete social-graph use case with recommendation signals, user relationships, and traversal patterns.